SensehacK/dev-cheatsheet/architecture/terminologies/video_terms.md

 Apple Airpods support spatial audio with extra meta data of input source file and use headphones accelerators hardware sensors to map it to surround sound.

+### Audio ducking

+Audio ducking is a technique where the volume of one audio signal (the "ducked" signal) is temporarily lowered when another audio signal (the "ducking" signal) is present, often used to improve clarity and intelligibility, especially when mixing music with narration or other audio.

 ## Ads

 ### Pre Roll | Mid Roll | Post Roll